It's A Funky Story...

 and creating art, music, and meaningful experiences in the community.

-At present, Laura is working on her second album, Still Funk God, practicing her ashiko drum, and venturing into performance work
+At present, Laura is working on her second album, Still Funk God, playing percussion in a local soul band, and writing her memoir about identity and healing.

 Her obsession with rats, leopard print,